George Washington U. president’s ‘rocky’ term comes to an end

 Through a spokesperson, LeBlanc declined an interview request from The Washington Post.
 In an Q&A published in December by the 27,000-student university’s official media arm, he said he has high hopes for the future of the university.

-Many of those who remain on campus, however, are feeling the aftershocks of a presidential term that has been described as “tumultuous” and “rocky,” said Zach Schonfeld, the managing editor of the GW Hatchet, the university’s student-run newspaper, who covered the ups-and-downs of LeBlanc’s tenure.
+Many of those who remain on campus, however, are feeling the aftershocks of a presidential term that has been described as “tumultuous” and “rocky,” said Zach Schonfeld, the managing editor of the GW Hatchet, the university’s student-run newspaper, who covered LeBlanc’s tenure.

 “There’s an effort to fix tensions that go beyond [LeBlanc] as an individual,” Schonfeld said, adding that some students and faculty members still feel a sense of distrust between the university’s community and its leaders.
 “It’s been a little chaotic.”